Evaluation Methodologies in Software Protection Research: Sample Treatment

-In contrast, one commercial analysis tool is exceedingly popular: the binary disassembler IDA Pro is by far the most popular analysis tool, despite this being a commercial binary analysis tool.
-That IDA Pro is relatively cheap and has a free demo version might contribute to its popularity.
-In recent years, alternatives such as Binary Ninja and Ghidra are becoming competition of IDA Pro, but those tools are not popular yet: Ghidra was only used once in our surveyed papers, Binary Ninja in two of them.
+On the analysis tool side, by contrast, the most popular tool is commercial: the interactive binary disassembler IDA Pro.
+Being relatively cheap and having a free demo version might contribute to its popularity.
+The competition that has surfaced in recent years with Binary Ninja (released in 2016) and Ghidra (released in 2019) has not yet made much of a dent in IDA Pro's popularity: Ghidra was only used \totalToolsGhidra{} time in the surveyed papers, Binary Ninja \totalToolsBinaryninja{} times.
 The most popular academic binary code analysis tool is angr.
-In 2016, this tool has specifically been put forward as a unifying binary analysis framework~\cite{angr}.
-In practice, however, in the period 2018--2022, well after the publication of angr, 19 papers mentioned using IDA Pro, 9 mentioned Pin, 11 mentioned angr, 7 mention Triton, etc. So in the research practice, many different tools and frameworks keep being used, and there is no sign of overall unification or standardization in the use of analysis tools for evaluating the strength of SPs on native binaries.
+In 2016, this tool has been put forward as a unifying binary analysis framework~\cite{angr}.
+In practice, however, in the period 2018--2022, well after the publication of angr (2016~\cite{angr}), IDA Pro was used in \totalToolsIdaProAfterTwentySeventeen{} papers, angr in \totalToolsAngrAfterTwentySeventeen{}, Triton in \totalToolsTritonAfterTwentySeventeen{}, Pin in \totalToolsPinAfterTwentySeventeen{}, etc.

+\bemph{So clearly, many different analysis tools and frameworks keep being used.
+There is no sign of overall unification or standardization in their use for evaluating the strength of SPs on native binaries.}

-When angr is used, it is most often for SYM of native code.
-KLEE is another popular tool for SYM of natively compiled code, that has remained almost as popular as angr, with nine deployments in the years 2018--2022.
-KLEE operates on LLVM IR code, which is almost always obtained by compiling source code, and only a few times by lifting binary code to LLVM IR~\cite{2020_similarity_features_for_the_evaluation_of_obfuscation_effectiveness,2020_on_the_automatic_analysis_of_the_practical_resistance_of_obfuscating_transformations}.
-Fortunately, most authors do seem to realize that one can question how accurately results obtained with KLEE reflect real-world attacks on binary code only, and at least from 2018 onwards, they all complement their evaluation with KLEE with additional evaluations using angr, IDA Pro, or other binary analysis tools.
+When angr is used, it is most often for \changed{symbolic execution} of native code.
+KLEE is another tool for \changed{symbolic execution} of natively compiled code that has remained almost as popular as angr, with \totalToolsKleeAfterTwentySeventeen{}~deployments in the years 2018--2022.
+KLEE operates on LLVM IR code, which is sometimes obtained by lifting binary code~\cite{2020_similarity_features_for_the_evaluation_of_obfuscation_effectiveness,2020_on_the_automatic_analysis_of_the_practical_resistance_of_obfuscating_transformations}, but almost always by compiling source code.
+Fortunately, most authors seem to understand that one can question how accurately such KLEE results reflect real-world attacks on binary code, and at least from 2018 onwards, they all complement their KLEE results with experimental data obtained with angr, IDA Pro, or other binary analysis tools.